 4. How will you be paying for building costs, maintenance, property management fees, taxes etc.?

 Most large well-respected banks offer global money transfers as a safe and secure way to send funds.
 For Canadians, TD Bank has branches throughout the USA.
+Another option to look into would be a home warranty company to reduce the financial impact if something goes awry.

 5. Transportation costs and convenience of the location